Bangladesh–Myanmar relations: Contemporary relations

-On 6 October 2018, the government of Myanmar updated its 2015–2018 map of Myanmar Information Management Unit showing St. Martin's Island as a part of their sovereign territory and spread the maps in two global websites.
-Following the event, the Myanmar Ambassador in Dhaka was summoned by the Government of Bangladesh on 6 October 2018.
-Rear Admiral (retd) Md Khurshed Alam, maritime affairs secretary at the Bangladesh Ministry of Foreign Affairs handed over a strongly worded protest note to him.
-The Myanmar envoy said it was a "mistake" to show the St. Martin's Island as part of their country's territory.
+On 6 October 2018, the government of Myanmar updated its 2015–2018 map of Myanmar Information Management Unit showing St. Martin's Island as a part of their sovereign territory, and spread the maps on two global websites.
+Following the event, the Myanmar ambassador in Dhaka was summoned by the government of Bangladesh on 6 October 2018.
+Rear Admiral (retd) Md Khurshed Alam, maritime affairs secretary at the Bangladesh Ministry of Foreign Affairs, handed over a strongly worded protest note to him.
+The Myanmar envoy said it was a "mistake" to show St. Martin's Island as part of their country's territory.

-Aung Kyaw Moe, the ambassador of Myanmar to Bangladesh, was called in four times by the Bangladesh ministry of foreign affairs in 2022 due to Myanmar Army's violation of Bangladesh's airspace in the Naikhongchhari bordering area multiple times.
+Aung Kyaw Moe, the ambassador of Myanmar to Bangladesh, was called in four times by the Bangladesh Ministry of Foreign Affairs in 2022 due to the Myanmar Army's violation of Bangladesh's airspace in the Naikhongchhari bordering area multiple times.

-Following the Arakan Army's rise and its control over most of Rakhine State, both country's relations have been significantly influenced by the Arakan Army growing presence along the border.
+Following the Arakan Army's rise and its control over most of Rakhine State, both countries's relations have been significantly influenced by the Arakan Army's growing presence along the border.
 Bangladesh has intensified border security and opened communication channels with the AA.

 In May 2025, Bangladesh recalled Monowar Hossain, its ambassador to Myanmar, after allegations that he had opened lines of communication with the rebel Arakan Army.

-Rohingya Refugee Crisis
+Rohingya refugee crisis

-Since 2016, according to the United Nations reports, as of January 2018, nearly 690,000 Rohingya people had fled or had been driven out of Rakhine State who sought refuge in Bangladesh.
+Since 2016, according to the United Nations reports, as of January 2018, nearly 690,000 Rohingya people had fled or had been driven out of Rakhine State and sought refuge in Bangladesh.
 Approximately 65,000 Rohingya had reportedly fled from Myanmar to Bangladesh between October 2016 and January 2017, while an additional 23,000 were displaced within Myanmar.

-In November 2017 Myanmar & Bangladesh announced a tentative deal to repatriate Rohingya refugees.
+In November 2017, Myanmar and Bangladesh announced a tentative deal to repatriate Rohingya refugees.

 Between 2018 and 2019, attempts to return the refugees to Myanmar failed as they refused to leave on account of fear of persecution.

 In May 2025, proposals for a UN-supervised humanitarian corridor to the Rakhine state sparked internal disagreements in Dhaka.

 In August 2025, Bangladesh's Chief Adviser Muhammad Yunus stated in a conference that the country could no longer allocate additional resources for its 1.3 million Rohingya refugees, saying, "We don't foresee any scope whatsoever for further mobilization of resources from domestic sources, given our numerous challenges," and called for an international roadmap for repatriation.
-On the eighth anniversary of the 2017 exodus, thousands of Rohingya held protests in Cox’s Bazar camps, reflecting dissatisfaction among the refugee population.
+On the eighth anniversary of the 2017 exodus, thousands of Rohingya held protests in Cox's Bazar camps, reflecting dissatisfaction among the refugee population.